kr-colab/spatial_sims_standard/README.md

 ## Setup - install SLiM
 You need SLiM 4.1 to run `.slim` scripts from this repository.
 Download the latest SLiM and follow the installation instructions for your system (https://messerlab.org/slim/)
+Some examples include extra analysis steps outside SLiM for the output files or input maps.

 ## Initialize - set up parameters
 In `initialize() {...}`, we first declare that the models is non Wright-Fisher and is in two dimension (can be switched to one or three dimension depending on the model).